microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 ### Perform inference with the tuned config

-One can use [`flaml.oai.Completion.create`](../reference/autogen/oai/completion#create) to performance inference.
+One can use [`flaml.oai.Completion.create`](../reference/autogen/oai/completion#create) to perform inference.
 It materializes a prompt using a given context.
 For example,

 ```python
 response = oai.Completion.create(problme=problem, **config)